michaelnisi/gitpull/README.md

-# gitpull - incorporate changes from a remote repository into the current branch
+# gitpull - fetch from and merge with another branch

 [![Build Status](https://secure.travis-ci.org/michaelnisi/gitpull.png)](http://travis-ci.org/michaelnisi/gitpull)

+## Description

+Incorporate changes from a remote repository into the current branch.

 ## Usage